vuepress-theme-hope/vuepress-theme-hope/docs/components/src/guide/replit.md

 The default file to have open in the editor.

-### embed
+### isLink

 - Type: `boolean`
 - Default: `false`

-Embed Replit instead of displaying a button.
+Display Replit as a button instead of an iframe.

 ### text

 - Type: `string`
 - Default: `"Open on Replit"`

 Text to display on the button.
-(Only available without `embed`)
+(Only available with `isLink`)